 - Car and booster seat laws vary by state.
 It is a good idea to keep your child in a booster seat until they are at least 4'9" (145 cm) tall and between 8 and 12 years old.

-Do not drive with a child in your car when you have been drinking alcohol, used illegal drugs, or are feeling very tired.
+Do not drive with a child in your car when you have been drinking alcohol, used illegal drugs, taking medicines that make you sleepy, or are feeling very tired.

 Wearing a Helmet